 Our investments in third-party managed securitization entities consist of asset-backed securities, such as commercial mortgage-backed securities, residential mortgage-backed securities, collateralized debt obligations ("CDOs"), and commercial paper.
 These securities are generally large-issue debt securities designed to transform the cash flows from a specific pool of underlying assets into tranches providing various risk exposures for investment purposes.
 We do not provide financial or other support to these entities other than our original investment and therefore our maximum exposure to loss on these investments is limited to the carrying amount of our investment.
-We do not have power to direct the relevant activities of these entities, regardless of the level of our investment.
+We do not have control over these investments since we do not have power to direct the relevant activities of these entities, regardless of the level of our investment.